ecamp/ecamp-site/src/data/pages/tos.en.md

 This applies in particular and without limitation in the following cases:

 * if there is a violation of applicable law,
-* if there is a violation of these Terms of Use or
+* if there is a violation of these Terms of Service or
 * if the _eCamp Core Team_ is of the opinion that the activity of the user is harmful to others or to the application or its operation.

 ### User content